-With eleven breweries in just five square miles, Ballard is quickly becoming a tourist destination for beer.
+With 11 breweries in just 5 square miles, Ballard has become a tourist destination for beer.
 In fact, Ballard is home to more breweries than any other Seattle or Portland neighborhood.
-Why the sudden explosion of top-notch breweries?
-“We have educated beer drinkers,” explains Ryan Hilliard, who runs one of the ten.
+If you zoom out a bit to include our next door neighborhoods, there are 18 breweries!

-Newer breweries are springing up in industrial Ballard within easy walking distance of each other.
-Stay on top of all the news by following @BallardBeer or visiting here for our brewery coverage.
+Several of the newer breweries are within easy walking distance of each other in industrial Ballard.
 You can schedule a Ballard brewery tour here or here, or catch a ride on the CycleSaloon.
-Or if you’re a local like us, put on your hiking boots and plot your own route on our brewery map below (drag to see all the pins):
+Or if you’re a local like us, put on your hiking boots and plot your own route on our brewery map below:

 See something we missed?
 Email us at email@example.com.